RevoU-FSSE-2/week-5-SherinOlivia/README.md

 [Author's Note: included a button fixed to the bottom right corner, which will lead users back to the top of the page when clicked.]

-### Part4: Main - Jobsletter Form & Footer - Content
+### Part 4: Main - Jobsletter Form & Footer - Content
 **Official CDPR's Jobsletter Form**
 ![CDPR's-jobsletter-form-&-StudioLocation](https://raw.githubusercontent.com/RevoU-FSSE-2/week-5-SherinOlivia/main/assets/MDimgs/CDPRJobsletterStudio.webp)